better-internet/radworks-grants/docs/org_design/grants_org_design.md

 ## Timeline & Budget

-As noted in the latest approved proposal for the [Radicle Grants Program here](https://radicle.community/t/formal-review-radicle-grants-program-continuation/3075), the RGP Org shall run with optimistic funding.
+As noted in the latest approved proposal for the [Radicle Grants Program here](https://radicle.community/t/formal-review-radicle-grants-program-continuation/3075), the _Radicle Grants Org_ shall run with optimistic funding.

 We originally allocated the following amounts: